olof/srcd/README.md

 Hacking
 -------

-Currently, my workflow is just to use
+First, by a release:

-    $ HOST=localhost PORT=22222 rebar3 shell
+    $ rebar3 release

+(Release is just an erlang term for a built system artifact, and has nothing to do with the project release process.)

+My development workflow is currently to load packfiles placed in "repos" directory, in the top level repo dir.
+This will make srcd initialize repos on startup.
+A repo is defined using three files: a packfile, a reference list and a metadata file.
+You can copy repos from the tests/fixtures directories to get started.

+Once that's done, you can start srcd using the wrapper script:

+    $ bin/srcd

 This will start an ssh daemon on localhost port 22222 that will accept any ssh key and the "git" user.
 (Yes, this is one of the things that makes it **not production ready**.)

-It serves three sample repos, defined in `srcd_sup.erl`:

- * `/empty.git`: a repo without any objects at all
- * `/no-content.git`: a repo with only commits and empty trees, no blobs
- * `/content.git`: a repo with commits, trees and blobs

-You can thus clone one of these using something like
+Assuming you've set up a repo as described above with the name "repo.git", you should be able to clone it using

-    git clone ssh://git@localhost:22222/content.git
+    $ git clone ssh://git@localhost:22222/repo.git

-Note that you must present a ssh key, even though it doesn't matter which one.
+Note that you must present an ssh key, even though it doesn't matter which one.

-Git objects are stored in memory (a map, in `srcd_repo`) as records.
+Git objects are stored in memory (a map, in `srcd_repo`) as records, as well as written to disk.
 Have a look at `srcd_sup` for how to define repos and objects.
 The records are defined in `srcd_objects.hrl`.
-In its current state, since we don't support push operations, the only way to define new objects it to carefully handcraft them - or,
-easier: generate them using git and carefully copy the values (including any trailing newlines of blob data).

-A trivial blob object could be defined (for ingestion by `srcd_repo`) as:

-    {"1269488f7fb1f4b56a8c0e5eb48cecbfadfa9219", #blob{data="data\n"}}

 ### Git tips